-The state of Arizona is on maximum threat alert, preparing for the worst cyberattacks following the United States imposing sanctions on Russia in response to Russia’s war on Ukraine.
+The state of Arizona is on maximum threat alert as it braces for Russian cyberattacks following the United States imposing sanctions on Russia in response to Russia’s war on Ukraine.
 Tim Roemer, director of The Arizona Department of Homeland Security, warns that Arizona’s water supply, pipelines, and energy sector all could be potential targets of a Russian cyberattack.

 “You could see those types of services go down in a city, in a county, in a state for any number of hours or even days,” announced Roemer.